manticoresoftware/manticoresearch-php/docs/indices.md

 FlushRtindex
 ============
-Flushed the RT index to disk.
+Flushes the RT index to disk.
-Expects only `index` name.
+Expects only the `index` name.

         $params = [
             'index' => 'testrt',